 South Africa Reconstruction and Development Program

-Corporate Africa partnered the Government of South Africa to attract former and new investors into its economy through a global marketing campaign showcasing opportunities across South Africa’s businesses and industries targeting foreign investors in the United Kingdom and European Union.
+Corporate Africa and the Government of South Africa provided content outlining the country’s development plan to build capacity across national infrastructure to satisfy the needs of disadvantaged Africans.
+Also, to attract former and new investors back into South Africa economy through a global marketing campaign showcasing opportunities across the nation businesses and industries targeting foreign investors in the United Kingdom, the USA and European Union.

 Partnerships for Prevention and Care Africa Health Campaign and Conference